somadina94/foodiex-password-reset/README.md

-# Champs Sports Lovers - Password Reset Website
+# FoodieX - Password Reset Website

-A dedicated password reset website for the Champs Sports Lovers Expo app, built with Next.js and Supabase.
+A dedicated password reset website for the FoodieX Expo app, built with Next.js and Supabase.

 ## Features